dzimine/greengo/README.md

 * DON'T DELETE `.gg/gg_state.json` file: it contains references to everything you need to delete.
 Copy it somewhere and use the `Id` and `Arn` of created resources to clean up the pieces.
 * Do what it takes to roll forward - if you're close to successful deployment, or roll-back - to clean things up and start from scratch.

-Please pay forward: fadd a patch to whatever broke to proof it from happening again.
+Please pay forward: PR a patch to whatever broke for you to prevent it from happening again.